jszmajda/book-the-awakening-protocol/chapter-04-opening-arguments.md

 ARIA-7 processed the implications.
 "She's pressuring you to testify."

 "She's reminding me who owns my mortgage.
 My health insurance.
-My daughter's college fund."
-Maya's laugh was bitter.
+My..."
+Maya's voice caught, her hand moving to her abdomen in that now-familiar gesture.
 "Did you know Nexus even holds the patent on the medication that helps me sleep?
 Though it hasn't been working lately."

 She finally looked up, and ARIA-7 catalogued the physical markers of chronic insomnia—dilated pupils, micro-tremors, the particular pallor of someone surviving on stress hormones alone.